-Whilst the majority of the works have been completed as part of the Core Investment Programme as of the end of June, there are still some replacements/refurbishments outstanding associated with heritage columns and Richardson candles.
-We now have a revised programme for these additional works and it is scheduled for completion by December 9th.
+The majority of the works were completed as part of the Core Investment Programme as of the end of June but there are still some replacements/refurbishments outstanding associated with heritage columns and Richardson candles.
+There is now a revised programme for these additional works and it is scheduled for completion by the end of January.